 Tip #3: Simplify It Visually for Pantry Organization

 As much as a pantry is meant for function, it’s also nice to keep it looking sharp visually so there’s a seamless transition into the rest of your kitchen.
 Pantry organization with uniform bins, containers, or baskets creates a streamlined look.
 Then, go ahead and ditch all those boxes and containers that all of your snacks and essentials come in.
 By keeping your items on display it makes it easier to know your inventory and it’s a lot quicker to find when you’re looking for at any given time.
 Oh, and one more thing – for an added organization trick, consider color coordinating your items.
 Your pantry will look like it’s straight out of a magazine!

 Need a convenient way to keep a list of items to stock up on during your next grocery run?
 Install a menu/notes area right in your pantry.
 You can get creative with this and use everything from a chalkboard to a sleek roll of butcher paper.

-Tip #5: Pantry Labels
+Tip #5: Pantry Labels for Pantry Organization!